kilianc/rtail/README.md

 > already have installed works against a v2 server unchanged.
 Everything else
 > on this branch is subject to change until 2.0.0 ships.
 >
-> **Where it is:** P0 (Go port at parity) and P1 (durable Parquet storage) are
+> **Where it is:** P0 (Go port), P1 (durable Parquet storage) and P2 (SQL
-> done — `--data` keeps your logs across restarts, as plain Parquet files any
+> search) are done. `--data` keeps your logs across restarts as plain Parquet,
+> and you can search them with a filter bar or with raw SQL.
+The new interface
-> tool can read.
-SQL search over them is P2, and is not here yet.
+> that makes all of it pleasant to use is P4, and is not here yet — today the
+> search API is an API.

 `rtail` is a command line utility that grabs every line in `stdin` and broadcasts it over **UDP**.
 That's it.
 Nothing fancy.
 Nothing complicated.
 Tail log files, app output, or whatever you wish, using `rtail` broadcasting to an `rtail-server` – See multiple streams in the browser, in realtime.